 In light of this rapid evolution, the EU Global Facility assists countries in navigating the complex landscape of virtual assets (VAs) by facilitating the assessment of whether to ban or regulate them.
 This evaluation is conducted through a comprehensive national risk assessment.
-Following this decision, the project supports its implementation process by tailoring national underlining the need for global solutions."
+Following this decision, the project supports its implementation process by tailoring national of correspondent bank withdrawal on financial systems, remittances, and financial inclusion, underlining the need for global solutions."